Lophiester/YelpRestaurantCard/README.md

 A simple SwiftUI app to show nearby restaurants using the Yelp API.
 Built for learning and demonstration.

 ---
+## Setup

+⚠️ **Important:** This project does not include the Yelp API key for security reasons.
+To run the app locally, follow these steps to add your API key:

+1. In Xcode, go to **File → New → File...**
+2. In the template search, type **Configuration Settings File** and select it.
+3. Save the new file as `Config.xcconfig` in your project.
+4. Open `Config.xcconfig` and add the following line:

+   KEY_API = >>>YOUR_API_KEY<<<

+⚠️ Make sure to keep `KEY_API =` exactly like this, as this is the **build configuration variable name** that the project uses to access your API key.

+After this, the app will be able to access the Yelp API using your key.

 ## Features